Tough Guys Don't Dance (novel): Sexuality

 Similar to many of Norman Mailer's writings, Tough Guys Don't Dance contains themes of sexuality throughout.
 There are explicit homophobic and misogynistic slurs, descriptive details of male and female genitalia, and an overarching exploration of nearly every character's sexual interests and escapades.
 Tim Madden becomes entangled with his ex-wife, his current wife (whom he met while swinging with another couple which led to his first wife's leaving), a closeted homosexual childhood classmate, his current wife's new lover, a large black man whom Madden simply refers to as 'Mr. Black,' and other characters that are a part of Madden's sexually driven social network.
 Throughout the story, Mailer's reliance upon sex as a tool is evident, appearing in the form of Madden wanting to 'screw' someone, Jessica Pangborn's "large, well-turned promiscuous breasts," the "part-queer" Bolo Green, and a dependence for the storyline upon a number of nude, obscene photographs of dead women.

-Detective Traditions
+Detective traditions

 This book is Norman Mailer's attempt at creating hard-boiled detective fiction.
 This narrative forms around writer Tim Madden, who, in a hazy fog of remembrance, sets out to piece together what happened to him the night before.
 On his journey, Madden discovers more death and a serious emphasis coincidences that are too convenient to simply be coincidences.
-Whom can he trust?
+Who can he trust?
 Unknown new policemen, a spirit inducing medium, his own father, and many faces from Madden's past enter the fray as he must delicately find a balance between who to trust, who beheaded the woman and left her head in his burrow, and how to avoid appearing guilty.